 So really, there are hundreds (if not thousands) of different types of yoga teaching certifications because each yoga school is issuing their own.
 Make sense?

-Yoga Alliance is a paid membership organization that has created guidelines for different levels of yoga teacher training and guidelines and standards for yoga teachers that choose to join their registry.
+Yoga Alliance is a paid membership organization that has created guidelines for different levels of yoga teacher training and guidelines and standards for yoga teachers who choose to join their registry.
 Ultimately one of the goals of Yoga Alliance is to create consistency in the yoga industry.

 Schools that are registered with Yoga Alliance are called Registered Yoga Schools.
 Yoga Alliance has a rating system for RYS's.
 The ratings are actually created by past students of the schools' YTT's.